brambrulant/standort-frontend/README.md

 ## User Stories

-1. As a user I am able to log in:
+1. As a user I am able to log in
     - name
     - email
     - password